materialos/CM12-Theme/README.md

 ### Cyanogen Theme Store:
 Search for MaterialOS in the theme store and there you have it!

+###Features:
+- A "FABulous" colorful boot animation so you can enjoy while your phone is booting up.
+- 300+ beautiful icons to enhance your home screens.
+- Many apps (numbers growing with each update) themed according to material design.
+- Colored Nav Bars Arcus Variant (Experimental) to add that extra bit of color and fun to your phones.
+- Beautiful and unique splash screens for Google Apps.

 ## What's Themed:
 Look over at /theme/scr/main/assets/overlays to find which app overlays are themed.

 ## Suggestions and Contributing:

+We are a friendly and welcoming community.
+Getting involved is a great way to learn skills and have fun!
+So if you're feeling like being awesome, contact us via  G+ or hangouts and get involved in making the theme better!

 If you are interested in helping out or would like to report a bug, [raise an issue](https://github.com/materialos/CM-Theme/issues/new) or [create a pull request](https://github.com/materialos/CM-Theme/pull/new).
 If you'd like to see an additional icon, [request it on our Icons repo](https://github.com/materialos/Icons/issues/new?title=[Request]%20Icon%20Name&body=-%20[%20]%20Icon%20Name).

-Contact us via G+ or hangouts if you want to get involved in making the theme more awesome!

 ## Elsewhere on the Web: